dcuencaa/cli-hello-aka/README.md

-# Akamai CLI: PHP Example Command
+# Akamai CLI: Node.js Example Command

-This repo is an _example_ command for Akamai CLI written in PHP.
+This repo is an _example_ command for Akamai CLI written in Node.js.

 ## Install

 Installation is done via `akamai get`:

 ```
-$ akamai get example-php
+$ akamai get example-node
 ```

-Running this will run the system `composer install` automatically.
-You can also add `composer.phar` to the repository root, and it will be used in case a system-level `composer` is not found.
+Running this will run the system `npm install` automatically.

 ## Updating

 To update to the latest version:

 ```
-$ akamai update example-php
+$ akamai update example-node
 ```